Settlement Information for Newcomers

 Money Basics

 The monetary system in Canada is based on dollars and cents.
 All of Canada uses the Canadian Dollar (C$ or CAD).
 Canadian bills or bank notes are commonly available in $5, $10, $20, $50 and $100 denominations.
 They are brightly coloured, making them easy to tell apart from one another.
 Canadian coins include the toonie ($2), loonie ($1), quarter ($0.25), dime ($0.10) and nickel ($0.05).
-In 2014, the Government of Canada stopped making the penny ($0.01), so purchase totals are rounded off to the nearest penny.
+In 2014, the Government of Canada stopped making the penny ($0.01), so purchase totals are rounded off to the nearest 5 cents.

 For more information: